The Denver Fringe Festival

 - Ensuring accessibility for all people by keeping ticket prices low

-- Maintaining proactive outreach efforts to all communities so that our festival represents – both in the performers and the audiences – the full diversity of humanity
+- Maintaining proactive outreach efforts to all communities so that our festival represents – both in the performers and the audiences – the full diversity of Denver

 The Denver Fringe Festival does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all performers, attendees, members of our staff, volunteers, contractors and vendors.